edp8489/edp8489.github.io/_drafts/statistics-bs.md

 layout: post
 ---

+### MIL-HDBK-5/MMPDS Methods
+*Sec 9.1.5, Summary*
+> Brief descriptions of procedures that [are] used most frequently ... are given in Section 9.5, 9.6, and 9.7.
+More detailed descriptions of these and other statistical techniques and tables in their various forms can be found in a number of workbooks and texts; Reference 9.1.5 is a particularly useful one.

+Ref 9.1.5:

+Highlights:
+- A T99 value is a statistically computed, one-sided lower tolerance limit, representing a 95 percent confidence lower limit on the first percentile of the distribution.
+- A T90 value is a statistically computed, one-sided lower tolerance limit, representing a 95 percent lower confidence limit on the tenth percentile of the distribution.
+- The minimum sample size required for the direct computation of T99 and T90 values (from which A and B-basis design properties are established) is 100.
+These 100 observations must include data from at least 10 heats and lots.
+- If the sample cannot be described by a Pearson1 or Weibull distribution, the T99 and T90 values must be computed by nonparametric (distribution free) means, which can only be done if there are at least 299 observations.

+## References
 - NIAR ASAP spreadsheet [Direct download](https://agate.niar.wichita.edu/Materials/ASAP_2004_v1.xls)
   - AGATE Statistical Analysis Program
   - Dig into methods they use